tatey/Lighting/README.markdown

 2. Open "Lighting.app" and login with your personal access token.
 3. Open Notification Center and add the "Lighting" widget.

-Alternatively, you can install via Homebrew-Cask (Thanks @jamesottaway).
+Alternatively, you can install via Homebrew-Cask.

     $ brew cask install lighting